Profiling and Timing

 Python Profiler in the Spyder IDE

-The Anaconda Spyder IDE provides an integrated Profiler that is easy to use.
+The Spyder IDE provides an integrated Profiler that is easy to use.
 To profile your Python code follow these steps:

 2. In the Spyder menu, go to Run -> Profile.